zaiisao/Documentation/en/Interactive Gaming/game_unity_android.md

 ### Step 2: Create a New Project

 Create a Unity3D project.
-Refer to [here](https://docs.unity3d.com/2018.2/Documentation/Manual/GettingStarted.html) if necessary.
+Refer to [Unity Quick Start](https://docs.unity3d.com/2018.2/Documentation/Manual/GettingStarted.html) if necessary.
 Skip this step if a project already exists.

 ### Step 3: Add the SDK